-The term “zooxanthellae” refers to a wide variety of algae of the genus Symbiodinium.
-Symbiodinium is a genetically diverse group of dinoflagellates, including nine phylogenetic types, distinguished as clades A-I. These genetically distinct clades have different environmental, ecological and geographic characteristics which influence the resistance and resilience of corals to thermal stress.
+The term “zooxanthellae” refers to a wide variety of algae of the genus Symbiodiniaceae, previously referred to as Symbiodinium.
+Zooxanthellae is a genetically diverse group of dinoflagellates, including nine phylogenetic types, distinguished as clades A-I. These genetically distinct clades have different environmental, ecological, and geographic characteristics which influence the resistance and resilience of corals to thermal stress.
 Studies have revealed that the different clades of zooxanthellae have different susceptibilities to thermal and light stress.

-Clade D Symbiodinium are thermally tolerant and increase the resistance of corals that harbor them to elevated SSTs. ref Clade D Symbiodinium are found in a diverse range of coral species.
-Clade D Symbiodinium are present in higher abundances on some reefs than others, and these are often reefs exposed to relatively high levels of thermal stress or local stressors (e.g., sedimentation on reefs) with a history of coral bleaching.
-For example, clade D Symbiodinium are more abundant in acroporid corals from back-reef lagoons in American Samoa, where the SSTs reach higher maximum temperatures than the fore-reef environments, where Acropora primarily hosts clade C. ref Because they are often found in increased abundance on reefs that are exposed to environmental stressors, the presence of clade D symbionts can be a biological indicator of negative changes in coral health.
+Clade D zooxanthellae are thermally tolerant and increase the resistance of corals that harbor them to elevated SSTs. ref Clade D zooxanthellae are found in a diverse range of coral species.
+Clade D zooxanthellae are present in higher abundances on some reefs than others, and these are often reefs exposed to relatively high levels of thermal stress or local stressors (e.g., sedimentation on reefs) with a history of coral bleaching.
+For example, clade D zooxanthellae are more abundant in acroporid corals from back reef lagoons in American Samoa, which experience higher maximum temperatures than the fore reef environments, where Acropora primarily hosts clade C. ref Because they are often found in increased abundance on reefs that are exposed to environmental stressors, the presence of clade D symbionts can be a biological indicator of negative changes in coral health.
 However, this is not always the case; sometimes clade D symbionts indicate positive acclimatization to stressful conditions.
-Information on abundance of clade D zooxanthellae can help managers understand the susceptibility of specific corals to thermal stress and also to identify changes in coral reef health.
+Information on abundance of clade D zooxanthellae can help managers understand the susceptibility of specific corals to thermal stress and to identify changes in coral reef health.

 In the short term, corals with flexible symbioses may shuffle or switch zooxanthellae; and an increase in the abundance of thermally tolerant zooxanthellae strains (such as those of clade D) is expected with an increasing frequency of bleaching conditions.
 The potential to adapt to increasing sea-surface temperatures depends on the extent of genetic variation for heat tolerance, the generation time of the coral host and zooxanthellae, and the strength of selection.